 Author: Naomi Alderman

 Category: Dystopian Science Fiction & Fantasy, Women’s Fiction

 Available: Audiobook | Paperback | Hardcover | Kindle | Audio CD

 3. Red Clocks

-This book follows five female characters who all live and interact in the same town, with one exception, which we’ll get to in a minute.
+Red Clocks follows five female characters who all live and interact in the same town, with one exception we’ll get to in a minute.
 The United States of their world has passed a personhood amendment.
 The author talks about imagining coming to pass based on proposed legislation.
 The personhood amendment is based on an amendment proposed by socially conservative lawmakers.

 Abortion and fertilization are now illegal.
-She also examines the fact that often the type of lawmakers who propose things like personhood amendments and full fetal rights.
+She also examines e type of lawmakers who often propose personhood amendments and full fetal rights.
 They also want a quote-unquote traditional male-female home for every child.
-There’s a law that has been passed but has not yet gone into effect that requires a married mother for all adoptions.
+A law that has been passed but has not yet gone into effect requires a married mother for all adoptions.
 So you could not adopt, and same-sex partners couldn’t adopt a child as a single person.

 So it makes sense that if this is a society in which a personhood amendment could pass, likely other socially conservative pieces of legislation could also pass.
 We follow five characters, and they are all defined by their role.
 We have the mother, the daughter, the biographer, the mender, and then the biographer writes a biography.